Loom Beading, Métis Finger Weaving, and LYNXcoding.club

 Métis Finger Weaving

-Here is a link to a project for first attempt at finger weaving:
+Here is a link to a project for a first attempt at finger weaving:

-https://lynxcoding.org/share/vDG860pPdo Click on the green EDIT button to see the code.
+https://lynxcoding.org/share/vDG860pPdo Click on the blue EDIT button to see the code.

 to setup everyone [pu setpensize 15] cg r1, setpos [160 180] b2, setpos [180 180] r3, setpos [200 180] b4, setpos [220 180] r5, setpos [240 180] b6, setpos [260 180] r7, setpos [280 180] b8, setpos [300 180] everyone [seth 180] end

 to redturtles tto [r1 r3 r5 r7] setc 'red' end